EtymoIO/EvolvingGraphs.jl/doc/tutorial.rst

 We can initialize a simple evolving graph with integer nodes and edges by::

-  julia> g = evolving_graph()
+  julia> g = evolving_graph(Int, Int)
-  Directed IntEvolvingGraph (0 nodes, 0 edges, 0 timestamps)
+  Directed EvolvingGraph (0 nodes, 0 edges, 0 timestamps)

 There is nothing in the graph ``g`` at the moment.
 To make it a little more interesting, we can add some edges to ``g``.
 We need to note that edges have a time dimension in an evolving graph::

   julia> add_edge!(g, 1, 2, 1)
-  Directed IntEvolvingGraph (2 nodes, 1 edges, 1 timestamps)
+  Directed EvolvingGraph (2 nodes, 1 edges, 1 timestamps)

 This will add an edge from node ``1`` to node ``2`` at time ``1``.
 Let's add more edges to ``g``::

   julia> add_edge!(g, 2, 3, 1)
-  Directed IntEvolvingGraph (3 nodes, 2 edges, 1 timestamps)
+  Directed EvolvingGraph (3 nodes, 2 edges, 1 timestamps)

   julia> add_edge!(g, 2, 3, 2)
-  Directed IntEvolvingGraph (3 nodes, 3 edges, 2 timestamps)
+  Directed EvolvingGraph (3 nodes, 3 edges, 2 timestamps)

   julia> add_edge!(g, 2, 4, 2)
-  Directed IntEvolvingGraph (4 nodes, 4 edges, 2 timestamps)
+  Directed EvolvingGraph (4 nodes, 4 edges, 2 timestamps)

 Now ``g`` has 4 nodes, 4 edges and 2 timestamps.
 Here are the edges we have::